PrettyDragonfly/Data_Acquisition_Methods_Tools/README.md

 [![forthebadge made-with-python](http://ForTheBadge.com/images/badges/made-with-python.svg)](https://www.python.org/)

 # Title :floppy_disk:
-Data Acquisition Methods
+Data Acquisition Methods and Tools

 ## Context :mortar_board:

 This repository is linked to an academic project on Threat Intelligence and Malware Information Sharing Platform (MISP).

-The goal of this project is to define a taxonomy for data acquisition methods and to contribute to the MISP project by proposing this taxonomy.
+The goal of this project is to define taxonomies for data acquisition methods and tools and to contribute to the MISP project by proposing this taxonomies.

 ## Autor :bust_in_silhouette: